Team email collaboration: A complete guide to boost productivity

 What is the best way to manage team emails?

-The best way to manage team emails is to establish clear ownership protocols, use a shared inbox, and set response time standards.
-Assign specific team members to handle different email categories (support, partnerships, internal questions) with designated backups.
+The best way to manage team emails is to establish clear ownership protocols, share visibility when it counts, and use workflows that help you respond faster.
+If you're using a shared inbox approach, assign specific team members to handle different email categories (support, partnerships, internal questions) with designated backups.
 Use tools with shared visibility so everyone can see conversation status and avoid duplicate responses.

 How do you collaborate effectively over email?